-- Whenever Grandma shows off she's not just a nice old lady.
+- Whenever Grandma shows she's not just a nice old lady.

 - When Austin Bucks shows up to once again convince Grandma to sell her store (and joins her in her dress-up at the store to help convince her), she politely, but snarkily, says "Didn't help.
 Don't wanna listen."

 - She usually handles Cousin Mel's attitude with grace, but that doesn't mean she's a pushover.
-When Cousin Mel starts yelling about Grandma not selling the store, Grandma almost tears her head off but then switches back to her usual kindly demeanor.
+When Cousin Mel starts yelling about Grandma not selling the store, Grandma almost tears her head off before switching back to her usual kindly demeanor.
 Grandma was also the first person to actually tell Mel off.

 - The summation at the end of every illegal thing Cousin Mel did throughout the movie, helped by it being Mel's Laser-Guided Karma and Jake having the satisfaction of seeing her squirm and dragging it out of her after all the shit she put him and Grandma through that year.